-The Reby Cary collection was donated to the Fort Worth Library on July 11, 2008 by Reby Cary and his daughter, Faith Cary-Ellis.
+The collection was donated to the library on July 11, 2008 by Reby Cary and his daughter, Faith Cary-Ellis.
 When possible, the materials were kept in original order and folder titles retained to preserve the integrity of the collection.

 Scope and Contents Note

-The Reby Cary Papers consists of correspondence, clippings, photographs, programs, awards and plaques, and subject files relating to the careers and interests of Mr. Cary.
+The collection consists of correspondence, clippings, photographs, programs, awards and plaques, and subject files relating to the careers and interests of Mr. Cary.
 The materials date from 1943-2008 and measure 14.4 linear feet (23 boxes).
-The collection has been divided into eight series: Biographical, Subject Files, Clippings, Photographs, Audio/Visual & Electronic Records, Awards, Memorabilia, and Oversized Materials.
+The collection has been divided into eight series:

-- The Biographical series (1943-2008) contains awards and certificates, career and professional documents, campaign materials, correspondence, and written materials such as essays and speeches.
+- Series I: Biographical (1943 - 2008) - Contains awards and certificates, career and professional documents, campaign materials, correspondence and written materials such as essays and speeches.
 The series also contains scrapbook pages, personal resumes, and programs.
 Of note are files from Mr. Cary’s time at the University of Texas at Arlington, including materials relating to the creation of a Minorities Cultural Center which Mr. Cary had a part in, and the use of the Rebel theme, which created racial tension on the campus.

-- The Subject Files series (1962-2007) contains files covering a range of topics of interest to Mr. Cary.
+- Series II: Subject Files (1962 - 2007) - Contains files covering a range of topics of interest to Mr. Cary.
 Topics are mainly related to Fort Worth, including education in Fort Worth, the Republican Party, and organizations Mr. Cary was involved in.
 Of interest are files on the Fort Worth School Board and lawsuits against the Fort Worth Independent School District.

-- The Clippings series (1963-2006) contains newspaper clippings covering a variety of subjects.
+- Series III: Clippings (1963 - 2006) - Contains newspaper clippings covering a variety of subjects.
 When warranted, clippings were separated out by subject.
 Due to the acidic nature of newspaper print, most clippings have been copied onto acid-free paper.

-- The Photographs series (1943-2007) contains personal photos, as well as photos relating to Mr. Cary’s time with University of Texas at Arlington, the Fort Worth School Board, his political career, and time in the Coast Guard.
+- Series IV: Photographs (1943 - 2007) - Contains personal photos, as well as photos relating to Mr. Cary’s time with University of Texas at Arlington, the Fort Worth School Board, his political career, and time in the Coast Guard.
 Additionally, photographs from two photograph albums are included.

-- The Memorabilia (2005) series contains various items including name plates and souvenir medals and a miniature gavel.
+Series VII: Memorabilia (2005) - Contains various items including name plates and souvenir medals and a miniature gavel.

-- The Oversized Materials series (1980, 1996-2002) contains three photographs and a scrapbook from Mr. Cary’s time in the Texas State House of Representatives, copies of book covers, and award certificate.
+Series VIII: Oversized Materials (1980, 1996 - 2002) contains three photographs and a scrapbook from Mr. Cary’s time in the Texas State House of Representatives, copies of book covers, and award certificate.